mdb-dev-io/svgcookiestealer/README.md

   - `cookieStealer.svg` - An SVG file with embedded ECMAScript that captures and sends cookies to a specified server.

 ## Description
-### index.php
+### index.php (optional file)

-This PHP script demonstrates a server-side vulnerability where user input (cookies) is logged without proper validation or sanitization.
+This PHP script demonstrates a server-side vulnerability where user input (cookies) are logged without proper validation or sanitization.
 This can be exploited in a stored XSS scenario, where malicious scripts are stored on the server and executed by other users.

 ### cookieStealer.svg